Hold Your Own Backyard Summer Games!

 Serve up some fun!
 Blow up a balloon and give each player a spatula or flyswatter.
 Hit the balloon back and forth with the utensils.
 See how long you can keep the balloon in the air!

 On a large piece of paper, draw a target with inner rings and assign each ring a point value.
 Have your kids stand behind a line, away from the target.
 Let them aim and squirt their water guns at the target to try and rack up points.
 If you don’t have squirt guns available, use a plastic water bottle and carefully poke a small hole in the top of the cap.
 Squeezing the water bottle should make water squirt through the small hole in a line.
 Everyone gets 3 chances to hit the bullseye!

 Water Balloon Volleyball

 Ready, set, spike!
 Have two people grab opposite ends of a towel.
 Place the water balloon in the middle of the towel.
 Try to throw and catch the balloon without it popping.
 If you have two pairs of people playing, try to toss the balloon from one towel to another.

-Each Olympian gets 15 minutes to make a 30-second gymnastics routine that incorporates props or everyday objects around the house.
+Each athlete gets 15 minutes to make a 30-second gymnastics routine that incorporates props or everyday objects around the house.
 Points for creativity!

 It’s time for a hole-in-one activity!
 Flip a cardboard box upside down.
 Cut out squares on the sides, big enough for a tennis ball to fit through.
 Then have each player stand behind a line away from the box and try to roll a tennis ball into the holes on the sides of the box.
 The first player to get the tennis ball into one of the holes wins!

 When your little ones are tuckered out, it’s time for the closing ceremony.
-You can award your mini Olympians for their athletic ability and good sportsmanship with a hand-drawn gold medal!
-The Olympic Creed states that the most important thing is not to win but to take part.
+You can award your athletes for their athletic ability and good sportsmanship with a hand-drawn gold medal!
+The Creed states that the most important thing is not to win but to take part.
 So remember to have fun!